aiglebleu/aieura/README.md

      valid word that is included in AiEura's dictionary, and not included in the banned word dictionary.
-   - ! - Instead of input, the character '!' may be supplied by the user instead, which will restart the program.
+   - ! - Instead of input, the character '!' may be supplied by the user instead, which will restart the program and clear the screen.
    - In both cases when the add word to dictionary prompt is given, the user will need to resubmit their original input to have AiEura respond.
        - Y - Y, Yes or any variation thereof is input for the add word to